 When and where are the tryouts for Wildcat Jrs?

 Tryouts for our 10's - 14's Elite and Regional programs are set for Sunday, October 1st at either Northfield Park District or the Athletico Center in Northbrook.
 Registration will open on Sept.
 1, 2017!
 For more information: Tryout Dates/Times/Locations (coming soon!)

 I cannot make a tryout date.
 What should I do?

 If you know you can not make a tryout date, please contact Cassie at email@example.com.
 Important Note: If you are a freshman or sophomore playing on varsity, please contact Cassie in advance at firstname.lastname@example.org.
 Please note that after the final try-out date there are limited or no opportunities to make a team.

 If I do not make an Elite team, what are my options?

 In our 12's, 13's, 14's, 15's, and 16's age group we offer both Elite and Regional programs.
-This year, our Elite and Regional program try out dates have been split.
+Our Elite and Regional program try out dates are split.
 If you are an athlete that is interested in both programs, you will need to register for each tryout separately.